k-gerner/Game-Pigeon-Solvers/Sea Battle/README.md

 they meant to choose that location.
 This is to prevent accidental incorrect input.

-### ✨ New in Version 1.1
+### ✨ New in Version 1.2
+* The space densities table will now be displayed in place of the board, instead of below it.
+* The space densities table will now default to having colored text.
+* The space densities table will now be displayed by typing `d` (formerly `sd` or `sdc`)
+* The game board can be redisplayed by typing `b` (formerly `sb`)

+#### Older Changelog
+* v1.1
   * The game will now be played on a single game board instead of printing a new board after each turn.
 This can be turned off with the command line argument `-e` or `-eraseModeOff`.